The Walking Beam Trailer Suspension For Smaller Trailers

 This second video shows how to adjust the pivot braces on the frame mount after welding so the walking beam does not pinch while in action on the trailer.
 Welding is a ton of fun, but when precision matters, we must compensate for weld pull.

-Note 2: This next video mentions, but does not explain so well — the washers in place prior to welding.
+Note 2: This next video mentions, but does not explain so well about the washers there in place prior to welding.
 They make the gap extra wide with anticipation of the welds pulling the plates in.
-They did pull in, as expected, but more than wanted.
-This video shows how to correct the spacing and make it perfect.
+As you will see in the video, they did pull in, as expected, but more than wanted.
+This video shows one way to correct the spacing and make it perfect.

 Walking Beam Trailer Suspension Now All Welded And Set Together.